salesforce/lwc/packages/lwc-compiler/README.md

 }
 ```

 The compiler configuration object is always normalized to apply necessary defaults.
-However, the bundle configuration is a required input, which specifies a module name, namespace, type of the platform (used to determine linting rules), and a map of files to be compiled.
+However, the bundle configuration is always a required parameter, which specifies a module name, namespace, type of the platform (used to determine linting rules), and a map of files to be compiled.
 Please note that the file value should be a string.
 If no outputConfig specified, compiler will produce a single result item with the following default output configuration:

 ```ts
 {